netlify-templates/victor-hugo/README.md

 |  |--index.html    // The index page
 |--static           // Files in here ends up in the public folder
 |--src                 // Files that will pass through the asset pipeline
-|  |--css              // Webpack will bundle imported css separately
+|  |--App.svelt              // Add Svelt apps with the extension .svelt
-|  |--index.js         // index.js is the webpack entry for your css & js assets
+|  |--main.js         // main.js is the Svelt/Webpack entry for your reactive assets
 |--themes           // Install Hugo theme here and reference in config.toml
 ```